Move 3 matches to make 3 squares - Matchstick puzzle on Tic Tac Toe

 Hint: Use your analytical reasoning instead of random trial and error.

-We'll go ahead to solve the puzzle step by step by analyzing the puzzle structure and making conclusions based on common stick constraint and a series of questions, analysis and answers.
+We’ll solve the puzzle step by step by analyzing the puzzle structure and making conclusions based on common stick constraint and a series of questions, analysis and answers.

 First step in solving any matchstick puzzle is to count number of sticks in the puzzle figure.
 It is exactly 12.

-Question 1: How many matchsticks do you require to make 1 square?
+Question 1: How many matchsticks do you require making 1 square?

 Answer: It is 4.